autumn-mck/site-web-gen-java/CSC1028/index.md

 ### Installing the addon
 (Currently Firefox-only)
 Installing the addon is thankfully easy.
 Navigate to `about:debugging` and click on the "This Firefox" tab.
 Click on "Load Temporary Add-on..." and navigate to the folder containing the addon files.
 Click on any of the files (e.g. `manifest.json`) and load it.
 The addon is now loaded!
 Whenever you update your code and save it, you just need to click the "Reload" button that appears.
-I'd also reccommend looking at [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for excellent doccumentation of the WebExtension APIs.
+I'd also reccommend looking at [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for excellent documentation of the WebExtension APIs.

 ![Loading the addon](LoadingAddon.png)